BiOSHive/BiOSHive/Readme.md

 ____________________________________________________

 ### **🌱 SKILLS I AM LEARNING OR IMPROVING 🌱**
-*the following skills are things I am learning to better myself as a fullstack developer.*
+*the following skills are things I am learning to better myself as a fullstack developer.
+If you want to see my current skills please view my repositories.*

 - **Languages:**
   - C++ :